nugget/irssi-nickserv/README.md

 2. Place `nickserv.channels` and `nickserv.users` in `~/.irssi/`
 3. Edit the channels and users files to taste (add your nick and passwords and channels)

+## Credits ##

+The original code was writen by Sami Haahtinen / ZaNaGa The protected channel support was added by David McNett / Nugget